danielzayas/SWE-bench-Live/ARCHITECTURE.md

 **RepoLaunch** is the **core innovation** of SWE-bench-Live.
 It is an LLM-based agentic tool that automates the creation of testable containerized environments for any GitHub repository.
 This addresses the major bottleneck in SWE-bench where environment setup was manual.

+#### Warning

+OpenAI's completions endpoint is supported, but OpenAI's responses endpoint is not yet supported.
+The gpt-5.1* family is only exposed through OpenAI’s new “Responses” interface; LangChain’s ChatOpenAI client (which RepoLaunch uses in launch/utilities/llm.py) still calls the classic /v1/chat/completions endpoint.
+When you ask that endpoint for gpt-5.1-codex, OpenAI returns a 404 “model not found”.

+If you really need to use the gpt-5.1 models, you’d have to swap out LangChain’s ChatOpenAI client for the new Responses client (which isn’t implemented in RepoLaunch today).

 #### RepoLaunch Architecture

 **Workflow Graph** (defined in `launch/launch/workflow.py`):